anilkumar3577/nodejs-sqlite-signin/README.md

 **Once done your aplication is running in background.**

-**YOU CAN ACCESS YOUR APPLICATION FROM BOTH http://localhost:3000 and http://localhost**
+**YOU CAN ACCESS YOUR APPLICATION FROM BOTH http://public-ip of instance:3000 and http://public-ip of instance**